Why Mark Twain Would LOL At The Liberals' Budget Number Crunching

 As small compensation for workers who haven’t had a real pay rise in half a decade, Mr Frydenberg offered what he calls “additional tax relief for hard-working Australians.”What is this relief?
 An unusual tax offset program first introduced last year will be expanded.
 That will provide between $255 and $550 additional disposable income to workers earning between $20,000 and $90,000.
 The offset is gradually reduced for higher-income earners, falling to zero above $126,000.

-The savings are modest by any definition: averaging about 0.5% of pre-tax income for those who get it (and nothing for those earning under $20,000).
+The savings are modest by any definition: averaging about 0.5 percent of pre-tax income for those who get it (and nothing for those earning under $20,000).
 At most, a worker saves $10 per week.
 And since lower taxes are inevitably reflected in reduced public programs and infrastructure, the ultimate impact on living standards is annulled – as Peter’s public services are robbed to pay for Paul’s tax cuts.

 Sensing a need to spruik these modest impacts, the Treasurer’s spin doctors went to work: invoking several statistical tricks to make them seem bigger and better.
 Mark Twain would be laughing out loud.